Childhood and Education Journey of Arnold Schwarzenegger in Timeline

 2011: Separation from Maria Shriver

-In 2011, Arnold Schwarzenegger and Maria Shriver separated after he publicly admitted to having fathered a child with their housemaid.
+In 2011, Arnold Schwarzenegger and Maria Shriver separated after he admitted to having fathered a child with their housemaid.

-2011: Term Limit Reached
+2011: Term limit reached

 2011: Removal of Marxist Busts